bitrise-io/devcenter/_articles/en/reviews/bitrise-tools-draft.md

 ---

-Here are our open source tools maintained by the Bitrise team
+Here are our open source tools maintained by the Bitrise team.

 ## Bitrise CLI tools